-• Property that is qualified property under section 168(k)(2) or 168(k)(4) (property eligible for the special depreciation allowance) if the depreciable basis of the property for the AMT is the same as for the regular tax.
-The special allowance is deductible for the AMT, and there also is no adjustment required for any depreciation figured on the remaining basis of the qualified property if the depreciable basis of the property for which an election is in effect under section 168(k)(2)(C)(iii) to not have the special allowance apply is not qualified property.
-See the Instructions for Form 4562 for the definition of qualified property.

-• Any part of the cost of any property for which you made the election under section 179 to treat the cost of the property as a deductible expense.
+Qualified property that is or was eligible for the special depreciation allowance under sections 168(k), 168(l) (in the case of qualified cellulosic biomass ethanol plant property), 1400L(b) (in the case of qualified New York Liberty Zone property), or 1400N(d) (in the case of qualified Gulf Opportunity Zone property) if the depreciable basis of the property for the AMT is the same as for the regular tax.
+The special allowance is deductible for the AMT, and there also is no adjustment required for any depreciation figured on the remaining basis of the qualified property if the depreciable basis of the property for the AMT is the same as for the regular tax.
+Property for which an election is in effect to not have the special allowance apply is not qualified property.
+See sections 168(k) for the definition of qualified property, 168(I) for the definition of qualified cellulosic biomass ethanol plant property, 1400L(b)(2) for the definition of qualified New York Liberty Zone property, and 1400N(d)(2) for the definition of qualified Gulf Opportunity Zone property.
+Any part of the cost of any property for which you made the election under section 179 to treat the cost of the property as a deductible expense.
 The reduction to the depreciable basis of section 179 property by the amount of the section 179 expense deduction is the same for the regular tax and the AMT.
 Motion picture films, videotapes, or sound recordings.

 Property depreciated under the unit-of-production method or any other method not expressed in a term of years.

-Qualified Indian reservation property.

-Qualified revitalization expenditures for a building for which you elected to claim the commercial revitalization deduction under section 1400I.
+Qualified Indian reservation property. • Qualified revitalization expenditures for a building for which you elected to claim the commercial revitalization deduction under section 1400I.